spinnaker/spinnaker.io/content/en/docs/community/_index.md

 ## Engage the community and get support

-Here are some ways to engage the Spinnaker community and find help and join us!
+Here are some ways to engage the Spinnaker community to find help or join us!

 ### [Slack](http://join.spinnaker.io)